 7 layer dips are incredibly popular appetizers at football parties.
 So, why bring an ordinary dip as a Super Bowl appetizer when you can bring one that will wow football (and food) fans?
 You see, this seven layer dip is a crepe cake!

-You won’t need chips for this Super Bowl seven layer dip crepe cake.
-Each of the seven layers of dip is separated by a savory cornmeal crepe (to get the corn chip flavor).
-Just slice off a piece of “cake” for the ultimate seven layer dip experience.
+You won’t need chips for this special Super Bowl 7 layer dip crepe cake.
+Each of the seven layers of dip in this appetizer is separated by a savory cornmeal crepe (to get the corn chip flavor).

 How to Make Super Bowl Seven Layer Dip Crepe Cake

 Making this crepe cake isn’t that time-consuming, as most of the ingredients can be store-bought.